Friday, February 9, 2024

 Montepulciano Wine Pairing

-After tasting this wine I could see it’s versatility with a variety of dishes, but I chose to make a white pizza of shrimp scampi.
+After tasting this wine I could see its versatility with a variety of dishes, but I chose to make a white pizza of shrimp scampi.
 It’s been a long time since I’ve made a white pizza.
-As a child I grew up with my mom making pizzas on Friday nights, usually your typical cheese, but as I grew I got to appreciate a white pizza as well.
+As a child, I grew up with my mom making pizzas on Friday nights, usually your typical cheese, but as I grew I got to appreciate a white pizza as well.
 Although, my two young boys looked at me funny when I took this one out of the oven and then proceeded to tell them it had shrimp on it.
 They’ll learn.

 Shrimp Scampi pairing with 2022 Masciarelli Rosato Colline Teatine IGT

 It was rather simple to put together.
-I cooked the shrimp first in oil, garlic, butter and salt making sure there was enough use as the sauce in prepping the pizza.
+I cooked the shrimp first in oil, garlic, butter, and salt making sure there was enough use as the sauce in prepping the pizza.
 I put the dough into the oven first for about 4-5 minutes before putting the toppings on.
 I brushed the garlic butter sauce from cooking the shrimp on top of the pizza with some parsley and topped it with shrimp I chopped up along with mozzarella cheese.
 I cooked it an additional 8-10 minutes and it came out perfect!
 Plus, the Masciarelli Rosato pairing couldn’t have balanced any better with the flavors in the pizza.
 It had a nicely matched body of the wine in comparison with the shrimp scampi pizza and complimentary flavors.

 If you’re looking for casual and easy preparation this Valentine’s Day without skimping on satisfaction this may be the pairing to try.